BeatrisIlieva/softuni-courseworks/ai-integrations/theory.md

 4. Working memory

 The bot splits the question into sub-problems (thinking).
-The it uses the solutions of the sub-problems to provide a solution.
+Then it uses the solutions of the sub-problems to provide a solution.

 5. RAG

 Uses external databases to get information.
 It is a combination between a language model and vector search.

 - What is Embedding -> a way to represent words into list of numbers into a vector.
 Vector is a list with numbers.
 We give the AI a text.
 Then before the text enters into the AI neural network it is being converted into numbers.
 The AI does not understand words - it understands numbers.
 Embedding means to turn text into predefined exact count of numbers.
 The count of numbers depends on the model.
-Each num ber represents a coordinate in a single latent space.
+Each number represents a coordinate in a single latent space.
 The more similar by meaning the words are the closer their coordinates.

 - An AI trained to convert the words into numbers creates the embedding